Welcome to Chapel End Primary School & Nursery

 To see our children leave us as healthy, happy, well-rounded individuals who:

 have respect for the world and understand their responsibilities as a global citizen in ensuring it is conserved for future generations; are aware of their place in society and their responsibility to contribute positively to it; are polite, well mannered and helpful; have respect and tolerance for others and their beliefs & cultures and possess the skills and knowledge that they require to enable them to continue their learning and achieve their full potential.
+Our vision is to instill these values along with supporting your child in making as much academic progress as possible.

 If you would like your child to become part of our vision, please explore the website to get a flavour of how, with the help and support of our parents and the community, we achieve this.